 Nowhere on Earth is that old trope more apt; Japan is a true country of contrasts.
 Tokyo shines bright in neon brashness and Hiroshima glows anew as bullet-train futurism links some of the world’s finest historical treasures.
 Bay islands host floating shrines, feudal thatched villages and the samurai’s castles are still hidden among the Japanese Alps and, in Kyoto, thousands of Buddhist temples line riversides and are tucked away among bamboo groves.
 You’ll explore it all with private, tailor-made tours, soaks in onsen hot springs, traditional multi-course banquets and invite-only visits to geisha teahouses and sumo stables.
 It’s linked by stays in some of the country’s finest hotels from movie-star skyscrapers to an erstwhile emperor’s national-park ryokan retreat.

-Begin your trip with a private chauffeur transfer to the airport, where you’ll relax in a premium lounge before your overnight flight.
+Begin your trip with premium lounge access before your overnight flight.

 Watch as the Japanese capital’s skyscrapers loom large on the horizon as your private transfer brings you to your ultra-luxury hotel.
 Here, designer chic and moat-side dining rival the elegance of its esteemed overlook – the Imperial Palace itself.
 During your stay in Tokyo, you’ll have use of an IC Pass, to take advantage of the world-famous public transport, along with the services of a private guide.

-Bookend your train trip to Hakone with private transfers, arriving at your accommodation – Gora Kadan.
-As the former imperial retreat, this is Japan’s most luxurious ryokan.
-Each room features its own traditional garden and onsen hot spring while guests are treated to kaiseki banquets for lunch and dinner.
-This degustation tradition balances delicate flavours, textures and even colours over near never-ending courses.
+Bookend your train trip to Hakone with private transfers, arriving at your accommodation.
+Here, rooms look out across the river and lush woodland beyond, and its baths are fed by a 2,000-year-old hot spring.
+Guests are also treated to kaiseki banquets for lunch and dinner, balancing delicate flavours, textures and even colours over near never-ending courses.

 You’ll have to remind yourself to head out and explore Hakone’s national park, where waterside shrines and shimmering forest-ringed lakes are the foreground to shy Mt.
 Fuji.